William Thomas Arnold: Works

 Arnold issued a scholarly edition of John Keats (1884; new edit.
 1907).
 He was a contributor to Thomas Humphry Ward's English Poets (1880–2); and some dramatic reviews by him were published in The Manchester Stage, 1880–1900 (1900).
 He revised his father's edition of John Dryden's Essay of Dramatic Poesy in 1903.
 German Ambitions as they affect Britain and the United States (1903) was a collection of letters originally contributed to The Spectator under the signature "Vigilans et Æquus".

 Family

-In 1877 Arnold married Henrietta, daughter of Charles Wale, J.P., of Little Shelford, and granddaughter of Richard Whately; she survived him, without children.
+In 1877 Arnold married Henrietta Wale, daughter of Charles Wale, J.P., of Little Shelford, and granddaughter of Richard Whately; she survived him, without children.